jbloomlab/bench-to-byte/sections/working-collaboratively/index.md

 ### Connecting a _local_ repository to a _remote_

-As I mentioned in [the previous section](), Git is the version control system you use locally on your machine, while GitHub is the remote hosting service where you can store your repositories online.
+As I mentioned in [the previous section](/sections/tracking-your-code/), Git is the version control system you use locally on your machine, while GitHub is the remote hosting service where you can store your repositories online.
 To connect a local repository to a GitHub remote you:

 1. **Initialize a Local Repository**: You can start from scratch by creating a local Git repository with `git init`.
-However, you can also connect an existing repository to a GitHub remote repository at any time.
+However, **you can also connect an existing repository to a GitHub remote repository at any time**.

 2. **Create a Remote Repository**: On GitHub, you create a new repository to host your project in the appropriate organization or account.